josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 <CalloutPlusQuote>

-AI optimism requires that you believe you and your loved ones are safe from AI.
+AI optimism requires you to see yourself and your loved ones as safe from AI; as the passengers in the self-driving car, and not as the pedestrians it might run over.

 </CalloutPlusQuote>

-To see yourself as the passenger in the self-driving car, and not as the pedestrian it might run over.

 I don't know how you see yourself that way without a great deal of class privilege.